DrummerDee/DrummerDee/README.md

   <p align="left">

-- 🔭 I’m currently working on using intellij and build automation
+- 🔭 I’m currently working on obtaining my Scrum Product Owner certification

-- 🌱 I’m currently learning Java and Maven
+- 🌱 I’m currently learning PowerBi and GitHub Co-Pilot

-- 🤝 I’m looking for help with Data Structures & Algorithms
+- 🤝 I’m looking for help with developing product specifications documents and meeting other Product Owners!

-- 💬 Ask me about my transition from healthcare, interest in music, or my love of books.
+- 💬 Ask me about my transition from healthcare, my interest in music, or my love of books.

-- 📫 You can reach me through my social links that are listed above ! :)
+- 📫 You can reach me through my social links that are listed above! :)

-- ⚡ Fun fact I'm double jointed and I've played the violin for 10 years.
+- ⚡ Fun fact, I'm double-jointed and I've played the violin for 14 years.
   </p>

   <h2 align="center"> Languages and Tools:</h2>